Using Git, GitHub, and GitHub Classroom for Courses

 directory however each sub-directory is its own GitHub repo.- The contents do not include any solutions.

-- These repos should each have an upstream repo in the Course or Semester organization.
+- These repos should each have an upstream repo in the Course organization.

 - As they are updated for a given semester, the repos must wind up in the Semester organization (via fork or push) where GitHub Classroom can find them.